Username

 Rafting Arizona

-This is a compilation of hikes completed during a rafting trip down the Colorado River through the Grand Canyon.
+This compilation of hikes was completed during a rafting trip down the Colorado River through the Grand Canyon.
 We did the trip with Colorado River And Trails Expeditions (CRATE).
 We started at Lee's Ferry on Friday July 13, 2007.
 Our first night's camp was just downriver from Nautiloid Canyon (just before Mile 35).
-Our first hike was on the second day, and was a short hike from the campsite to Nautiloid Canyon.
+Our first hike was on the second day and was a short hike from the campsite to Nautiloid Canyon.
 The total mileage for this hike was less than a mile.
 We had to do some mild bouldering to get into the canyon.
 The highlight was probably seeing nautiloid fossils.

-Later on the second day we hiked less than a mile up the Little Colorado River to enjoy floating in that tributary.
-Unfortunately I didn't get any pictures, but a stop at the Little Colorado River is highly recommended for anyone rafting down the river.
+Later on the second day, we hiked less than a mile up the Little Colorado River to enjoy floating in that tributary.
+Unfortunately, I didn't get any pictures, but a stop at the Little Colorado River is highly recommended for anyone rafting down the river.

-On the third day we also hiked up to Phantom Ranch in Bright Angel Canyon.
+On the third day, we also hiked up to Phantom Ranch in Bright Angel Canyon.
 While not much of a hike, it allowed us to see one of the more historic areas of the Grand Canyon.
 Saw a lot of tenderfeet hanging in the Bright Angel Lodge drinking ice-cold drinks as-opposed-to lukewarm Old Styles.

-On the fourth day we did a hike commonly called the Monument-Hermit loop.
+On the fourth day, we did a hike commonly called the Monument-Hermit loop.
 We hiked from the river up Monument Creek Canyon up to a high point separating that drainage from Hermit Creek Canyon.
 We then hiked down Hermit Creek Canyon to a small waterfall where we got to cool off.
 We then finished the hike by continuing down Hermit Creek Canyon to the river to enjoy going through Hermit Rapid, the first big rapid of the trip.

-On the fifth day we hiked up Elves' Chasm.
+On the fifth day, we hiked up Elves' Chasm.
 While not much of a hike in terms of how strenuous it is, it did involve some mild bouldering.
 Leaping into Elves' Chasm was one of the highlights of the trip.

 WARNING!
 Hiking and outdoor related sports can be dangerous.
 Be responsible and prepare for the trip.
 Study the area you are entering and plan accordingly.
 Dress for the current and unexpected weather changes.
 Take plenty of water.
 Never go alone.
 Make an itinerary with your plan(s), route(s), destination(s) and expected return time.
 Give your itinerary to trusted family and/or friends.